The French company Wello presented a compact electric tricycle at CES 2020 last week in Las Vegas.

 The "Family" tricycle was designed primarily as a fleet vehicle.
 This made it easy to locate the vehicles - together with information about the kilometers driven and the battery level.

-The electric tricycle should be available on order from 2020.
+The electric tricycle should be available for order in 2020.

 • A speed of up to 40 km / h on flat.